 Our highly experienced and dedicated team of IVF specialists is here to support you at every stage of your fertility journey because care is at the heart of everything we do.

 We believe that our success is founded on the strength of our people and our culture – you will find our team of fertility experts ethical, genuinely caring and compassionate.
 We have been helping create South Australian families since 1982 and we’re proud to continue to be at the forefront of fertility care today.

 Joanne Perrott Nurse Manager

-RN, RM, Cert IV Management & Leadership, Cert Business Admin.
+RN, RM, Cert IV Management & Leadership, Graduate Certificate Business Admin.

 Joanne is a Registered Nurse and Registered Midwife who trained in Melbourne at the Alfred Hospital and the Royal Women’s Hospital.
 After completing her midwifery training in 1985 Joanne worked in all areas of obstetrics over the next 20 years and moved into fertility nursing in 2006, to extend her knowledge in women’s health.

 During the last 14 years at Flinders Fertility Joanne has gained extensive knowledge and experience in all aspects of fertility and reproductive health, with particular interests in ultrasound scanning, pre conception health, and educating nurses to further their skills and education in fertility nursing.

 Joanne completed a Certificate IV in Management and Leadership in 2011 and was appointed as Flinders Fertility’s Nurse Manager in 2017.
 Keen to improve her skills in leadership, management, and business knowledge, Joanne is now studying for a Masters of Business (MBA) at the University of South Australia.